-Red Hill Project, Eureka County, Nevada
+Iceberg (Red Hill) Project, Eureka County, Nevada

-The Red Hill Project, located in Eureka County, Nevada, encompasses 1,300 unpatented lode mining claims covering approximately 104 square km and is comprised of two separate property agreements as follows:
+The Iceberg (Red Hill) Project, located in Eureka County, Nevada, encompasses 1,300 unpatented lode mining claims covering approximately 98 square km and is comprised of two separate property agreements as follows:

-- Iceberg Property option agreement consists of 818 unpatented lode mining claims comprising approximately 66 km; and - Wilson Property option agreement consists of 482 unpatented lode mining claims compromising approximately 38 km
+- Iceberg Property option agreement consists of 818 unpatented lode mining claims comprising approximately 60 square kilometers; and - Idaho Resources (Wilson) Property option agreement consists of 482 unpatented lode mining claims compromising approximately 38 square kilometers.

 The Iceberg Property is located directly between Barrick's Cortez Hills operation and Goldrush property to the north, and McEwen Mining Inc.'s Tonkin Springs/Gold Bar gold operations to the south.
 Barrick's Cortez mining operations have reported reserves in excess of 14.5 million ounces of gold, plus additional indicated and inferred resources.
-Barrick's Goldrush property, which contains 15.6 million ounces of gold in all categories, is located adjacent to NuLegacy's Red Hill Project.
+Barrick's Goldrush property, which contains 15.5 million ounces of gold in all categories, is located adjacent to NuLegacy's Red Hill Project.

-The Iceberg Property encompasses most of the 39 km2 'JD' carbonate window, the largest and least explored of the five major carbonate windows in the Cortez Trend of the Battle Mountain/Eureka Trend.
-The JD window has geology similar to that which hosts the existing three Carlin-type deposits in the Cortez Trend, which have their largest and best resources at depths between 500 and 1,200 feet.
+The Iceberg project has geology similar to that which hosts the existing three Carlin-type deposits in the Cortez Trend, which have their largest and best resources at depths between 500 and 1,200 feet.
 The geology of Barrick's Goldrush property represents a close analog to that found at NuLegacy's Iceberg Property.

 NuLegacy's re-interpretation of both the geology of the property and previous drilling results indicates that the majority of the Iceberg Property contains geological formations that are favorable for hosting Carlin-type gold deposits.
 A significant number of shallow historic drill holes (less than 150 meters in depth) have attractive gold intercepts at or near their bottom.
 These holes were the foundation for NuLegacy's drilling that lead to the discovery of the Iceberg gold deposit.
-There are also several surface gold anomalies that have not yet been drilled.
+There are also several surface gold anomalies throughout the property that have not yet been drilled.
 The Iceberg gold deposit is in Devonian carbonates rocks, the same units that host the large gold deposits in the Cortez Trend, of which the Iceberg Property is a part of.